delwiv/registry-tabby/README.md

 * For **1B to 3B models**, it's advisable to have at least **NVIDIA T4, 10 Series, or 20 Series GPUs**.
 * For **7B to 13B models**, we recommend using **NVIDIA V100, A100, 30 Series, or 40 Series GPUs**.

-We have published benchmarks for these models on https://leaderboard.tabbyml.com for Tabby's users to consider when making trade-offs between quality, licensing, and model size.

 | Model ID | License |
 | -------- | ------- |
 | [TabbyML/StarCoder-1B](https://huggingface.co/bigcode/starcoderbase-1b) | [BigCode-OpenRAIL-M](https://huggingface.co/spaces/bigcode/bigcode-model-license-agreement) |